 Years ago I made traditional fried ice cream.
-Last year I got to thinking (it happens sometimes) that there just HAD to be an easier way to make this dessert.
+Last year I got to thinking that there just HAD to be an easier way to make this dessert.
 THERE.
 HAD.
 TO.
 BE!

 One that didn’t require frost bite or major burns from splattered grease!
 I searched and found this amazing…let me say this again…AMAZING…super EASY fried Ice Cream Dessert!
 It’s the Bombdiggity!
 You gotta try this …